joelvh/FBAPI.js/README.md

          console.log(resultMap.friends, resultMap.checkins);
      });

+#### Debugging queries

+There is a helper method FBAPI.testResults() which lets you test queries as if calling FBAPI.query() without a callback.
+Results (or error messages) are output to the console.

 ### Accessing the full Facebook Javascript SDK with promises

 The Facebook Javascript SDK is accessible through the global variable "FB".